-The eight PXI bus trigger lines can be used in a variety of ways.
+The eight PXI bused trigger lines can be used in a variety of ways.
 For example, triggers can be used to synchronize the operation of several different PXI peripheral modules.
-In other applications, one module can control carefully timed sequences of operations with other modules in the system.
+In other applications, one module can control carefully timed sequences of operations performed on other modules in the system.
 Triggers may be passed from one module to another, allowing precisely timed responses to asynchronous external events that are being monitored or controlled.
 The number of triggers that a particular application requires varies with the complexity and number of events involved.

 The PXI trigger bus provides connectivity only within a single bus segment and does not allow physical connection to an adjacent bus segment.
-This maintains the high performance characteristics of the trigger bus and allows the GX71xx to partition instruments into logical groups as show in Figure 2-15.
+This maintains the high performance characteristics of the trigger bus and allows the GX7300 to partition instruments into logical groups as show in Figure 2-12.
 However, logical connections of the trigger bus are allowed.
-Under software control, the GX71xx's trigger lines can be isolated or interconnected to each segment's eight trigger lines.
-Signal direction between segments is also controlled by software for each trigger line.
+The GX7300 can be configured programmatically enable any of the trigger lines between the segments and set direction.

-Figure 2-15: PXI Trigger Architecture
+Figure 2-12: PXI Trigger Architecture